Looking for some unique things to do in Las Vegas? I got you covered .

 Vegas has a rich history, with the Hoover Dam, mob and the Department of Energy all taking credit for its emergence in the middle of a previously barren desert.
 People move to Vegas from around the world, and stay there for a reason.
 It has a pulse outside the strip, filled with weird and wonderful sights.

-If you’re looking for unique things to do in Las Vegas, I got you covered.
+If you’re searching for fun and unique things to do in Las Vegas, you’ve come to the right place.

 1) The Mob Museum